 But instead I asked myself: “If divorce is not an option, and you don’t want to stay where you are in your marriage, what response will bring healing?
 What is the right thing to do?”

-I chose to fix my broken marriage rather than fight for my rights.
+I chose to figure out how to fix my broken marriage rather than fight for my rights.

 It wasn’t always easy.
 But in the most difficult days, when I didn’t have much to give, I did my best to love my husband out of obedience to the Lord.